bennylynch/banksy/README.md

 nuget FSharp.Data
 nuget Suave
 ```
-To download, run '.paket/paketbootstrpper.exe' (which downloads the latest paket.exe, from github), and then '.paket/paket.exe install'.
+To download, run '.paket/paketbootstrapper.exe' (which downloads the latest paket.exe, from github), followed by '.paket/paket.exe install'.
 If you've cloned the git repo, you can just run build.cmd/sh.
 This will download the specified dependencies to the 'packages' directory.

 Getting the data
 ----------------
 To get the data, we are going to use the HTML Type Provider from FSharp.Data.
 As the name implies, the HTML provider makes extracting data from HTML
 a breeze (well, most of the time, as will become apparent).
-You just give it a static paramter to and example of the html document you wnat to use to
+Give it a static paramter to an example of the html document to use to
-generate your types (this can be a local file, or more usually a URL), and then you can bind an instance of the type to a value, thus -
+generate your types (a local file, or more usually a URL), then you can bind an instance of the type to a value, thus -

 ```fsharp
 type HtmlTypes= HtmlProvider<"http://someurl.org?page=1">